Are you bringing the ‘real you’ to your leadership?

-Now I’ve grown, my website had to catch up!
+So I’d grown, and my website had to catch up!

-However, although people were getting the ‘real me’ in person, and in my blogs, my website was very much stuck in what I thought when I first set up my business.
+However, although people were getting the ‘real me’ in person, and in my blogs, I realised two years ago, that my website was very much stuck in what I thought when I first set up my business.

-I’d grown as a person, and the packaging no longer fit.
+I’d grown as a person, and the packaging no longer fitted.

 It was time for a change.

 So I spoke to clients, peers, and people who knew me in a professional capacity and asked them to describe me and share how I add value.
-The outcomes of the questions are scattered throughout my new website, and now I feel people who visit my website are getting the ‘real me’.
+The outcomes of the questions are scattered throughout my website as you see it now, and now I feel people who visit my website are getting the ‘real me’.

 Just for fun… do you let people see the ‘real you’?
 If you’re doing things that don’t energise you, what would you like to change?
 Let me know in the comments below.